 7. Sequoia National Park

-In Sequoia National Park, you will find not just the snow but also some of the tallest trees in California and the largest tree in the world.
+In Sequoia National Park, you will find not just the snow but also some of the tallest trees in California and the world’s largest tree, measured by volume.
 And what can be better to stare at in the winter than the towering giants covered with puffy blankets at their tops and crisp white carpets at their feet?

 The snow season in Sequoia National Park lasts from December until May.
-During this time, a soft, white quilt, about 40-45 inches thick, covers the park’s ground, which leads to winter road closures.
-The areas that remain open, though, offer an abundance of ski and snowshoe trails to traverse in a California’s winter wonderland.
+During this time, a soft, white quilt, about 40-45 inches thick, covers the park’s ground.
+On the other hand, the slippery conditions lead to frequent winter road closures.
+The areas that remain open, however, offer an abundance of ski and snowshoe trails to traverse in a California’s winter wonderland.

 8. Kings Canyon National Park